Vesa Tauriainen

-Vesa Tauriainen (born 16 December 1967) is a Finnish former international footballer.
+Vesa Tauriainen (born 16 December 1967) is a Finnish former international footballer and a football manager.

 Coaching career

 In September 2020, Tauriainen's contract with RoPs was terminated, and he was replaced as head coach by Mikko Mannila.

 Personal life

 He is the brother of fellow professional footballers Pasi Tauriainen and Kimmo Tauriainen, and the uncle of Jimi Tauriainen and Julius Tauriainen.